ikpardo/ehuweborria/content/es/teaching/courses.md

 ---
-# An instance of the Accomplishments widget.
+# An instance of the courses based on an Accomplishments widget.
 # Documentation: https://sourcethemes.com/academic/docs/page-builder/
 widget: accomplishments
-active: false
+active: true

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 1

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
 title: 'Courses'